coopcycle/coopcycle-docs/docs/glossary/task.md

 # Task

 A **task** is the smallest unit of work.

-A **task** is a To-Do unit under a specific address and a set timeframe.
+Pick or drop something (packages) at some place in a given time window.

 There are **two** types of tasks:
-- **Pickup** or Collection
+- **Pickup**
-- **Dropoff** or Delivery
+- **Dropoff**

-#### Pickup and Dropoff

-The following information must be completed by the dispatcher for each task:
-- Address
-- Time range
-- Commentary

-The following information is used to track the progress of a task in the delivery process:

-- Status
+Tasks statuses are:
-- History
+- To-do
-  The courier must pick up merchandise at an address and bring it to another address.
+- Cancelled / cancellado / annulée
+- Finished / terminado / completado

+On the CoopCycle platform, tasks exists within a delivery (list of tasks to execute in order).
+Creating tasks as standalone units is deprecated.